2025/26 entry

 Admissions Process

-- Applicants that meet this initial criteria will then be sent an assessment by email with full instructions and a deadline for submission.
+- All applicants will be sent an assessment by email with full instructions and a deadline for submission.

 - Shortlisted applicants will be invited to an interview and offers will be made to successful applicants.